Nao Hibino: 2012–14: Successful start on the ITF Circuit, WTA Tour debut

-After not having such impressive results during the first four months of 2013, she reached her first bigger ITF final at the $50k Kangaroo Cup in Gifu, in the doubles event.
-Three weeks later, she won her first doubles title of the season at the $25k event in Goyang.
+After not having such impressive results during the first four months of 2013, she reached her first bigger ITF final at the 50k Kangaroo Cup in Gifu, in the doubles event.
+Three weeks later, she won her first doubles title of the season at the 25k event in Goyang.
 Her results improved in singles during the second half of the year.
-In early September, she won the $25k tournament in Tsukuba after defeating fellow Japanese player Erika Sema.
+In early September, she won the 25k tournament in Tsukuba defeating fellow Japanese player Erika Sema.
 Then, in late September, she got her first attempt at playing on the WTA Tour, after getting a wildcard for the qualifying draw of the WTA 1000 Pan Pacific Open.
 She faced 14th seed Ashleigh Barty but lost in straight sets.
-Not long after that, she got another chance for her WTA Tour debut at the Japan Open in Tokyo.
+Not long after that, she got another chance for her WTA Tour debut at the Japan Women's Open in Tokyo.
 She made it through the first round of the qualifying draw, after beating her compatriot Miki Miyamura but then was beaten by Zarina Diyas.
 During the year, Hibino improved her ranking.
 In singles, she rose from world No. 576 in the opening week to No. 291 as her year-end ranking.
 In doubles, she advanced from No. 1069 to No. 327.

-During the season of 2014, Hibino advanced to a couple of quarter-finals and semi-finals on the ITF Circuit and reached one final in both singles and doubles, at the $25k Fergana Challenger.
+During the season of 2014, Hibino advanced to a couple of quarterfinals and semifinals on the ITF Circuit and reached one final in both singles and doubles, at the 25k Fergana Challenger.
 In both events, she failed to win the trophy.
 However, she made some progress, making her WTA Tour main-draw debut at the Japan Women's Open in the doubles event where she partnered with Riko Sawayanagi.
-That year, she had her first chance for her Grand Slam main-draw debut but lost in the qualifying at the US Open.
-She made mild progress in the singles rankings, getting to No. 204 in July, her highest singles ranking at the time.
+That year, she had her first chance for her major main-draw debut but lost in the qualifying at the US Open.
+She made mild progress in the singles rankings, getting to No. 204 in July, her highest ranking at the time.